nhost/hasura-storage/README.md

+NOTE: This repository is deprecated.
+All development has moved to https://github.com/nhost/nhost

 # Hasura Storage

 Hasura storage is a service that adds a storage service on top of hasura and any s3-compatible storage service.
 The goal is to be able to leverage the cloud storage service while also leveraging hasura features like its graphql API, permissions, actions, presets, etc...